 - Dirty coils on the compressor units

-Read this article for a detailed description of how preventative maintenance reduces storage-related restaurant food waste.
+Read this article to describe how preventative maintenance reduces storage-related restaurant food waste.

-These systems also provide analytics that offer insight into your stock usage, help you forecast demand, and enable you to plan future orders with precision.
-These automated features reduce human error as a contributing factor to food storage waste.
+These systems also provide analytics that offers insight into your freezer stock usage, help you forecast demand according to new menu items, reduce the prevalence of excess food, and enable you to plan future orders with retailers precisely.
+These automated features reduce the human error that contributes to food storage waste.

 More than 85% of restaurant food safety and loss events are related to temperature and time.